kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/custom-policy.md

 In this section we are going to write a policy that modifies the final prisma query, by extending the client's provided [`crudQuery`](../client-side) and adding additional constraints to it.

-This is extremely useful when a user must be granted access to only a subset of records from a given table.
-This method ensures that we scope the client's access while not breaking the requested sorting/filtering/pagination.
+This technique is extremely useful when a user must be granted access to only a subset of records from a given table.
+It ensures that we scope the client's access while not breaking the requested sorting/filtering/pagination.

 Below is a policy that only retrieves non-draft `parties` from the database.
 The highlighted `additionalConstraints` can be any [prisma filter object](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#filter-conditions-and-operators) .